Compare fuel cards

 If you do not have a good credit rating, a few fuel card providers may offer a pre-payment agreement.
 Your company pays for week’s fuel ahead of time, and your drivers then draw from this pool of money each time they buy fuel.

-Different fuel cards are accepted by different brands of diesel and gasoline seller.
+Different fuel cards are accepted by different brands of diesel and gasoline sellers.
 Some cards are accepted by more than one brand of service station.

 Picking the right fuel card is easy with the help of iCompario.
 It hinges on six questions.